mhammond/pywin32/README.md

 ## Building from source
 Building from source is extremely complicated due to the fact we support building old versions of Python using old versions of Windows SDKs.
-If you just want to build the most recent version, you can probably get away with installing th same MSVC version used to build that version of Python, grabbing a recent Windows SDK and running `setup.py`
+If you just want to build the most recent version, you can probably get away with installing the same MSVC version used to build that version of Python, grabbing a recent Windows SDK and running `setup.py`